Beyond IoT: How businesses are using edge computing

 Edge computing transforms cloud computing into a more distributed computing cloud architecture.

 The main advantage is that any kind of disruption is limited to only one point in the network

 instead of the entire network.

-A Distributed Denial of Service (DDoS) attack or a long-lasting power outage, for example, would be limited to the edge computing device and the local applications on that device as opposed to all applications running on a centralised cloud data centre.
+A Distributed Denial of Service (DDoS) attack or a long-lasting power outage, for example, would be limited to the edge computing device and the local applications on that device as opposed to all applications running on a centralised cloud data center.

 Companies that have migrated to off-premise cloud computing can take advantage of edge computing for increased redundancy and availability.